 Many blessings to you from all of us at Cultivating and The Cultivating Project!

 Sarah Clarkson is a writer and student of theology.
-Through blogs, books, and her current research, she explores the formative power of story, the intersection of theology and imagination, and the way that beauty brings hope.
-She writes books (Book Girl, The Lifegiving Home) and studies modern doctrine at Wycliffe Hall, Oxford, where she’s focusing on theodicy (and why stories may be the best argument we can make for the goodness of God).
-She chronicles her adventures at sarahclarkson.com and is at slow work on a novel.
-Celtic music, good coffee, travel adventures, long walks, and of course, good books are the beauties that make her heart sing and she lives them out in the red-doored cottage she shares with her husband, Thomas, and their daughter, Lilian.
+Through blogs, books, and current research, she explores the formative power of story, the intersection of theology and imagination, and the way that beauty brings hope.
+She writes books (Book Girl, The Lifegiving Home) and finished an MSt at Wycliffe Hall, Oxford, where she focused on theodicy (and why beauty may be the best argument we can make for the goodness of God).
+She chronicles her adventures at sarahclarkson.com and is at work on her next book, Beauty Never Lies (with Baker Books, 2021).
+Celtic music, good coffee, travel adventures, long walks, and of course, good books are the beauties that make her heart sing.
+Sarah lives in a tree-blessed house near the English coast where she lives and laughs with her curate husband, Thomas, and their daughter, Lilian.